Aconite69/SWGScripts/README.md

 # SWGScripts
-Scripts for my nigga RisTanA and QCP 2 search.
+Scripts for my niggas RisTanA and QCP 2 search.